ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 In this article, I’m going to walk you through the following:

-NOTE: we won’t be explaining how to set up or manage ads in Google Ads, Facebook, or any other platform.
+NOTE: we won’t explain how to set up or manage ads in Google Ads, Facebook, or any other platform.
 Instead, this article will focus solely on how to plan the numbers side of things before you even start to set up your ads.

 So, let’s get started…